Robert-van-Engelen/Forth500/manual.md

 (the search is case sensitive).

-Words like `DUP` operate on the stack.  `DUP` duplicates the top value, generally called TOS: "Top Of Stack".
+Words like `DUP` operate on the stack.  `DUP` duplicates the top value, generally called TOS "Top Of Stack".
 All computations in Forth occur on the stack.
 Words may take values from the stack, by popping them, and push return values on the stack.
-Besides words, you can enter literal integer values to push them onto the stack:
+Besides words, you can also enter literal integer values to push them onto the stack:

     TRUE 123 DUP .S ↲
     -1 123 123 OK[3]

 where `TRUE` pushes -1, `123` pushes 123, `DUP` duplicates the TOS and `.S` shows the stack values.  `OK[3]` indicates that currently there are three values on the stack.
+Also when debugging words, it helps to use `.S` to see what's currently on the stack.

 You can spread the code over multiple lines.
 It does not matter if you hit ENTER at the end or if you hit ENTER to input more than one line.